aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 The MCP docs call this pattern [Programmatic Tool Calling / Code Mode][2]: the model writes code, the code runs in a sandbox, and the host brokers MCP tool calls so only the final result needs to return to the model.

+The two scaling pressures have related but distinct answers.
+Progressive discovery controls which tool definitions enter the model context, while programmatic tool calling controls how tools are invoked and where intermediate results are processed.
+They can be used independently or together.

-Together, these posts and docs point in the same direction: direct tool calling is useful but expensive at scale, code execution can compress data movement, and the runtime cannot be an afterthought.
+Together, these posts and docs point in the same direction: eager direct tool calling is useful but expensive at scale, code execution can compress data movement, and the runtime cannot be an afterthought.

 ## Execbox

 `execbox` is the library layer I wanted for that pattern.
 It is not an agent framework or hosted sandbox product; it is a set of Node.js packages that turn host capabilities into callable guest namespaces, then run guest JavaScript against those namespaces through a chosen executor.

-The package map is intentionally small: `@execbox/core` owns the execution contract, provider resolution, and MCP adapters; `@execbox/quickjs` provides inline and worker-hosted QuickJS execution; and `@execbox/remote` provides a transport-backed executor for app-owned runner boundaries.
+The package map is intentionally small: `@execbox/core` owns the execution contract, provider resolution, and MCP adapters; `@execbox/quickjs` provides inline and worker-hosted QuickJS execution.

 The core flow stays the same across those packages: host code defines tools or discovers them from MCP, those tools become a deterministic guest namespace, guest code runs against that namespace, tool calls cross a host-controlled boundary, and results come back as JSON-compatible data.
-The same guest code shape can start with inline QuickJS, move to worker-hosted QuickJS, or run through a remote transport that the application owns.
+The same guest code shape can start with inline QuickJS and move to worker-hosted QuickJS without changing the provider contract.

 <pre class="mermaid">
 sequenceDiagram